duffney/shorturl/docs/design-doc.md

 - request parameter: {longUrl: longURLString}
 - return shortURL

 2. URL redirecting.
-Toe short URL to the corresponding long URL, a client sends a GET request.
+To short URL to the corresponding long URL, a client sends a GET request.
 The API looks like this:

 **GET** _api/v1/shortUrl_